patrick-llgc/Learning-Deep-Learning/README.md

 **New year resolution for 2020: read at least three paper a week and a high a high quality github repo a month!**

-## Summary of Topics
-The summary of the papers read in 2019 can be found [here on Towards Data Science](https://towardsdatascience.com/the-200-deep-learning-papers-i-read-in-2019-7fb7034f05f7?source=friends_link&sk=7628c5be39f876b2c05e43c13d0b48a3).

-The sections below records paper reading activity in chronological order.

 ## What to read
 ### Where to start?